Toshiba Aurex System 10: Still Playing After All Those Years

 At kilometer 131, just along the highway, we had our lunch break at Elfredo’s Manokan & Seafood Restaurant in the sleepy municipality of Roxas.

-Previews of what to expect in El Nido would manifest along the T-EN National Highway as the road got steeper while it followed the Malampaya River.
+Previews of what to expect in El Nido would manifest along the T-EN National Highway as the road grew steeper, following the Malampaya River.
 Majestic views of a few islands would behold our eyes as soon as the van crested a steep hill.

 We finally arrived at the terminal in El Nido at about 3 PM, and a short tricycle ride (PHP 50 or USD) whisked us to our hotel’s downtown office along Calle Hama.